 - Psygmorchis pusilla

-The following orchid was kindly given to me by a friend:
+The following orchids were kindly given to me by my friends:

 - Mediocalcar decoratum